Carlos-A-P/testimonial-grid-section/README.md

 This challenge tested my position skills.
 It helps me improve on grid layout.

-Here is some code that I wrote in order to complete this project
+- I used grid area templates and assigned grid areas to each card

 ```CSS
 	.grid-wrap {